ayushi-desai/next-word-prediction/README.md

 # Next Word-Prediction
 This Repository is intended to Develop Word Prediction system.

-Implemented GloVe word embeddings with LSTM to get better result accuracy</br>
+Implemented GloVe word embeddings with LSTM and GRU to get better result accuracy</br>

 Steps to download glove embeddings:-</br>